rforbiodatascience25/group_25_project/README.md

 ## Tasks

-- all of us look at the data to begin with
+- All of us look at the data to begin with

+- Read paper - Catarina

+- Tidy the data (since it´s supposed to be dirty in the beggining)

+- AVOID AI

+- Only use tidyverse

+- Demonstrate ability to extract biological insights

--
+  - Plots

+- A 10-slides-in-10-mins presentation, possibly followed by a few questions

+Follow the IMRAD standard scientific structure:

+Introduction

+Materials and Methods

+Results (And)

+Discussion

+- Created using Quarto Presentation, just as the course slides are (Learn how to do this)